-Finally, in light of our strategic direction for LIEE programs and energy efficiency programs generally, we decline at this time to consider SCE's proposal to spend \$22 million in addition to its existing LIEE 2007-2008 budget of \$65.2M for a program to distribute six CFLs to each of 926,000 households.
-We do so because we are not convinced SCE's proposal would represent a cost-effective way to spend related funds and because such programs should be integral to other, more comprehensive programs to promote long term, enduring energy savings.
+Finally, in light of our strategic direction for LIEE programs and energy efficiency programs generally, we state our intent to initiate a dialogue regarding SCE's proposal to spend \$22 million on a program to distribute six CFLs to each of 926,000 households.
+This dialogue between interested parties will hopefully resolve some of the concerns raised by the parties and help develop a program that is integral to other, more comprehensive programs to promote long term, enduring energy savings.